 Even if you’re not ready to hire more employees yet, you don’t have to do everything yourself.
 Outsourcing some of your workload saves you time and allows you to focus on your core business.
 Here are three types of tasks to consider outsourcing:

 - One-time or Occasional Tasks.
 Your business may not be big enough to hire an employee to design your web page or write your marketing copy, but that doesn’t mean you have to do it yourself.
 This type of task is ideal for an independent contractor.
-Discover more ideas on time saving tips for working with designers.

 - Tasks that Require Specialized Knowledge.
 If you find yourself constantly doing a lot of research because you don’t know how to handle certain business tasks, you might be better off delegating those tasks to someone with professional training.
 For example, taxation is one area where many small business owners are weak.
 Accountants are specifically trained on how to handle business taxes.